homodudu/Machine-Learning/NETwork/README.md

 ![alt text](https://github.com/homodudu/Machine-Learning/blob/main/NETwork/_documentation/Multi-Agent%20Solution.png)

 ## Backend
-The backend for the NETwork app is written in Python, managing interactions with Azure resources the Azure SDK API.
+The backend for the NETwork app is written in Python, managing interactions with Azure resources via the Azure SDK API.
 The python code implements a FastAPI server to interact with the React frontend.
 It is deployed on Azure as a web app.

 ### AI Foundry